research-ag/radix-sort/README.md

 # sort

 A high-performance, merge sort, radix sort and bucket sort implementations for Motoko.
-Each algorithm is **STABLE**, i.e. for equal elements their relarive order is preserved.
+Each algorithm is **stable**, i.e. for equal elements their relarive order is preserved.

 ## What is Radix Sort and Bucket Sort?